joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ## Solution

-To get started, let's analyze Aaron and Beren's positions.
+To get started, let's look at Aaron and Beren's positions.

 ### Strategy